LeetaH666/Notes/docs/papers/prospect_theory_and_stock_market_anomalies.md

 ### Results
 - $\alpha$ spread
 ![](image/2022-01-24-06-18-47.png)
-  - ==14 anomalies above the blue lines are predicted well, 2 anomalies between the blue lines are predicted in the right direction but the predictions are not strong, while the model performs poorly for 7 anomalies below the blue lines.==
+  - <mark>14 anomalies above the blue lines are predicted well, 2 anomalies between the blue lines are predicted in the right direction but the predictions are not strong, while the model performs poorly for 7 anomalies below the blue lines.</mark>
   - For 5 of the 7 anomalies that are predicted poorly (VAL, INV, LTREV, ACC and AG), a large fraction of their return comes around earnings announcement dates, which means these anomalies are driven incorrect beliefs instead of prospect theory risk attitudes.
 Thus, anomalies can be categorized into 2 classes: preference-based and belief-based.

 - Decile $\alpha$'s
 ![](image/2022-01-24-06-25-08.png)
 where the blue solid lines are model $\alpha$'s and the red dot lines are data $\alpha$'s.
-  - ==The model $\alpha$ can approximately track the data $\alpha$.==
+  - <mark>The model $\alpha$ can approximately track the data $\alpha$.</mark>
-  - Combined with the anomalies' statistics in *Introduction*, we can find that ==the force of skewness and the force of gain overhang dominate.==
+  - Combined with the anomalies' statistics in *Introduction*, we can find that <mark>the force of skewness and the force of gain overhang dominate.</mark>

 ### Performance Comparation
 - Average Absolute Pricing Error